The current work of the ACSC address the six strategic objectives outlined in our Strategic Plan 2017/18 – 2019/20.

 - Factsheets in english and other languages

 - Real life survivor stories developed by our consumer advocate, Meg Rynderman

 - Events and face to face education at Peter Mac

 - Directory of community organisations

 We are also creating a network of resources to support Australian cancer survivors in partnership with other organisations.

 Supporting underserved cancer survivors

-- audio resources in English, Cantonese and Mandarin
+- Audio resource in English, Cantonese and Mandarin

-- a glossary in nine languages to support professionals including translators and interpreters
+The ACSC has also created a glossary in nine languages to support professionals including translators and interpreters.

-This project is a Cancer Australia Supporting people with cancer Grant initiative, funded by the Australian Government.
+These projects were part of Cancer Australia’s Supporting people with cancer grant initiative, funded by the Australian Government.